WebAssembly/component-model/design/mvp/Explainer.md

    they often aren't).

 The `own` and `borrow` value types are both *handle types*.
-Handles logically contain the "address" of a resource instance.
-Handles avoid copying the underlying resource in cases where copying is impossible or undesirable for performance reasons.
-By way of metaphor to operating systems, handles are analogous to file descriptors, which are indices into a table of resources maintained by the kernel.
+Handles logically contain the opaque address of a resource and avoid copying the resource when passed across component boundaries.
+By way of metaphor to operating systems, handles are analogous to file descriptors, which are stored in a table and may only be used indirectly by untrusted user-mode processes via their integer index in the table.
 In the Component Model, handles are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance *handle table* that is maintained by the canonical function definitions described [below](#canonical-definitions).
 The uniqueness and dropping